 There’s no simple answer when it comes to finding the best type of business loan.
 Each one has different requirements, interest rates, and terms.
-To make things more confusing, your intended use of the funds (and especially your timeline) can be major factors, too.
+To make things more confusing, your intended use of the funds (and especially your timeline) can be a major factor, too.

-How Are the Types of Business Loans Different?
+How Are the Types of Business Loans Different from Each Other?